oortvan/nportraw/doc/TimeSync.md

 * Synchronizing the internal clock of the LI7500RS (linux) with the host clock.
 The LI7500RS runs in a non-polling mode at 10Hz, in its output message date-time information is present, where the 1/10 s info runs from 0.1 ..
 0.9 equal to that where the GILL-R3 oversampled stream is synced at.
 The time info coming from the LI7500RS is used for indexing samples in the netcdf raw data file.
 ## SIAM data
 A SIAM is not synchronized by an external clock and standard sample-rate intervals (SRI) are 1, 12, 30 and 60 seconds.
-It is assumed that the time lag between sending and receiving a SIAM message by NPORTRAW is small.
+It is assumed that the time lack between sending message by SIAM and receiving this message by NPORTRAW is small.
 On reception of a SIAM message a timestamp T from the system clock is generated.
 From SRI and T an index in the netcdf raw data file is calculated and the sample is written to this position.